All presenters and public speakers face the same challenge; getting and keeping their audience’s attention.

 My final selection is of one of the UK’s best loved chefs Jamie Oliver.

-He may be a world class chef but he’s not particularly good on his feet as you will see when you watch him nervously shuffle around.
+He may be a world class chef but he’s not particularly good on his feet, as you will see when you watch him nervously shuffle around.

-What’s important here though is his opening.
+What’s important here though is how he grabs his audience’s attention

 In this case, he chose the route of delivering a shocking and sobering statement.